Team865/FRC-2019/README.md

 Each module has the main source code in `src/main` and test code in `src/test`

+`Constants` contains Robot constants.
+It is in a separate module because robot characterization also requires those constants

-The modules use Gradle's multi-project build system
+The modules are organized by Gradle's multi-project build system

 The `Robot` module also has a deploy folder that gets copied to RoboRIO